 The Motorola-approved battery shipped with your radio is uncharged.
 Prior to using a new battery, charge it for a minimum of 16 hours to ensure optimum capacity and performance.
-For a list of Motorola-authorized batteries and chargers available for use with your radio, see Accessories on page 153.
+For a list of Motorola-authorized batteries and chargers available for use with your radio, see Accessories on page 156.

-When charging a battery attached to a radio, the radio must be turned off.
+When charging a battery attached to a radio, turn the radio off to ensure a full charge.

 To charge the battery, place the battery (with or without the radio) in a Motorola-approved charger.

 The LED on the charger indicates the charging progress; see the charger user guide.